kthewhispers/Passbench/README.md

 # Passbench

-Passbench is a highly configurable password benchmarking tool that you can use to understand how secure a password is against a brute-force attack.
+Passbench is a **cross platform**, highly configurable password benchmarking tool that you can use to understand how secure a password is against a brute-force attack.
 In theory, you could use this program to generate a UTF-8 string of any length (within reason) that can contain numbers, letters, and symbols in any combination.

 This is a project I'm doing for experience.
 I plan to update frequently until the final, completely comprehensive version.